tatethurston/TwirpScript/README.md

 ### Overview 📖

 1. Define your service in a `.proto` file.
 2. Run `yarn twirpscript` to generate JavaScript or TypeScript code from your `.proto` file.
 This will generate JSON and Protobuf clients, a service interface, and service utilities.
-Skip to step 5 if you only need a client
 3. If you only need a client, you're done!
 Use the generated client to make requests to your server.
 4. Implement the generated service interface.
-5. Connect your implemented service to your application server.
+5. Add your implemented service to your application server's routes.

 #### 1. Define your service